In the words of Kathryn Lockwood, Series Artistic Director…

 Summer breezes also carry you to lands near and far while taking you on a journey to an exciting world of innovative music-making.
 Experience the sizzling Indian accents of Shirish Korde’s “Joy,” a virtuoso duet for viola and percussion performed by duoJalal (violist Kathryn Lockwood and percussionist Yousif Sheronick); and be moved by the haunting Americana of Bill Carson’s colorful arrangement of the traditional “Bright Summer Morning.”
-You’ll also delight in the Central European folk flavors of Klucevesk’s witty “Moose Mouth Mirror,” while dazzling at the virtuosity and timeless quality of Sheronick’s “Expanding Time.”
+You’ll also delight in the Central European folk flavors of Klucevsek’s witty “Moose Mouth Mirror,” while dazzling at the virtuosity and timeless quality of Sheronick’s “Expanding Time” for solo Tar.

 Two new artists will be joining us for this exciting celebration: Todd Reynolds, a celebrated violin rebel and Nathan Koci, a versatile instrumentalist and arranger.
 Come celebrate summer and join us for an irresistible evening of beautiful music.

-As the “Autumn Leaves” start to fall and the nights creep into the day, we celebrate our last magical evening of the 2019 Series here on the courtyard at Mill Fleur Mansion in final salute to the outdoors.
-Our final program of the series welcomes the crisp and refreshing air of Fall with folk music of Giovanni Sollima, American music of Gershwin and Philip Glass, and traditional music by Bach and Mozart. duoJalal is joined by violinists Rebecca Fischer and Basia Danilow and cellist Jeffrey Ziegler for a special night of music under the stars.
+As the “Autumn Leaves” start to fall and the nights creep into the day, we celebrate our last magical evening of the 2019 Series.
+Autumn represents the change of season and the end of summer’s warmth, preservation and protection with harvest and comfort, and melancholy for the end of the growing season.
+Our final program of the series welcomes the crisp and refreshing Fall air with music from around the world.
+Music from Italy by Giovanni Sollima, Australia’s Peter Sculthorpe, American music of Mavis Staples and Matthew Fuerst, and traditional music by Bach and Mozart. duoJalal is joined by violinists Rebecca Fischer and Basia Danilow, cellist Jeffrey Ziegler, and baritone James Martin for a special night of music under the stars.

 Click on individual concerts above to purchase online or call the ticket line: 516.304.5076.